FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 At the first command you start the postgresql database service, and then you need to be the postgresql user so you use the su command and finally launching psql you have the interactive shell for postgresql.

+# Autorun the Google Cloud shell at login

+In the Google Cloud shell session edit in your home folder the .bashrc file.
+At the end of the file write the commands you want to run at login, then save and close the files.
+At a new login the cloud shell will run the commands you have written in the .bashrc file.